 The best graphics card is the most important component of any gaming PC, but if you're not familiar with the current lineup of models from Nvidia and AMD, it can be incredibly difficult to figure out how each graphics card stacks up.
-Varying features and constantly changing prices only add to the confusion.
+Confusing branding (is "Super" better than "VII"?), varying features, and constantly changing prices only add to the confusion.

-To simplify things, we've created this list of graphics cards ordered from most powerful to least powerful.
-The rank is based on our own testing of FPS averages in popular games, as well as market research.
+In order to simplify things, we've created this graphics card hierarchy ordered roughly from most powerful (top) to least powerful (bottom).
+The ranking for each card is based on our own testing of FPS averages from popular games, as well as market research.

-Regardless, this should give you a bit more context about how the major graphics cards stack up right now, and help you make informed purchases.
-For simplicity's sake, the list only contains cards you can buy right now.
+This guide should help you make an informed purchase when the time comes to upgrade your PC (or build/buy a new one).
+To ensure the list isn't several miles long, it only contains cards you can buy new.
 For example, while the GTX 1080 and 1070 are still very good graphics cards, Nvidia and other manufacturers have largely stopped manufacturing and selling them.

 Boost Clock: 1635MHz | Memory: 11GB GDDR6 | CUDA Cores: 4352 | Memory Bandwidth: 616GB/s

 Boost Clock: 1815MHz | Memory: 8GB GDDR6 | CUDA Cores: 3072 | Memory Bandwidth: 496GB/s